wsonv/scnwithdqn/README.md

 Tried to apply concepts of SCN which is introduced in https://arxiv.org/abs/1802.08311 with Deep Q Network.

 Hyper Parameters are randomly chosen.
-Thus the learning might take a while (because of lack of equipment, only tested whether the code is working)
+Thus the learning might take a while.
+Because of lack of equipment, only tested whether the code is working.

-Code is tested on atari games
+The code is tested on Atari Alien-v0 and Breakout-v0.

 Used environments provided by gym